-Brevard Family Partnership manages foster care and adoption services for youth who have been removed from their homes due to abuse, neglect and/or abandonment.
-Hundreds of children are removed from their homes each year due to abuse, abandonment or neglect.
+Brevard Family Partnership manages foster care and adoption services for the hundreds of youth who have been removed from their homes each year due to abuse, neglect and/or abandonment.
 These children represent all races and ethnicities and range in age from birth to 17 years.
-While most of these children will return home to their parents, many still will become available for adoption.
+While most of these children will return home to their parents, many will become available for adoption.
 Brevard Family Partnership provides support for relative and non-relative caregivers (Kinship Care) as well as foster and adoptive parents.